Hiccup tells his saga his way. It’s much different from his father’s account.

 “Sorry, Toothless,” Gobber said.
 “I’ve got mutton and I know ye don’t like it.
 I’ve not got my hook either,” he lifted his mug prosthetic, “or I’d give a proper scratch.”

 Toothless butted Stoick’s arm, and Stoick rubbed his knuckles on the dragon’s forehead.
 Okay, in three, two, one....

 Toothless turned his gaze to the envoy and tilted his head, then looked at Hiccup.

 “Toothless, these are the Haraldssons.
 They’re visiting for a few days.
 Envoy and Mrs. Haraldsson, this is my best friend Toothless.”
 Toothless grinned and plopped himself next to Alfdis, offering a cheerful warble.

 “A Night Fury.”
 The envoy spoke in a near whisper.
 “The child of Thor and Hel, and you ride him.
 Remarkable.”
 He looked to Stoick.
 “If we may ask about the events, I would be grateful.
 My Chief thought it was largely rumor, but seeing this—he would desire the entire tale.”

 “Of course, Snorri.
 Mogadon and I have known one another since boyhood, and I’m happy to let him know everything.
 That’s why my son and heir is here—to recount his feats of bravery for you.”

-Stoick troweled it on—Hiccup’s account was going to Mogadon.
-The rivalry between both men bordered upon ridiculous.
+Stoick troweled it on.
+Hiccup’s account was going to Mogadon, and the rivalry between both men bordered upon ridiculous.
 Weapons prowess, beard thickness, mead consumption, they’d compete over it.
 He and Thuggory had bonded over the embarrassment, though they agreed Stoick was marginally worse.
 The thought dropped into Hiccup’s brain like a hot spike through butter.

 My son is braver than your son.